pcdshub/happi/docs/source/containers.rst

 Fields that are important to the device can be marked as mandatory (``optional=False``); these should have no default value.

-When entering information you will not neccesarily see a difference in between optional and mandatory :class:`.EntryInfo`, however the database client will reject the device if these fields do not have the requisite values set.
+When entering information you will not neccesarily see a difference between optional and mandatory :class:`.EntryInfo`, however the database client will reject the device if these fields do not have the requisite values set.